 - Kindle: If your travel reading habit requires a more voluminous library than your backpack can comfortably handle, the Kindle Paperwhite is my e-reader of choice.
 Not only is it lightweight, but its battery life is superb and its screen is easier to read than backlit tablets.

-- Camera: If you want to push your travel photography beyond the creative boundaries of your smartphone camera, I’d recommend picking up a DSLR or mirrorless camera for your trip to Hong Kong.
+- Camera: If you want to push your travel photography beyond the creative boundaries of your smartphone camera, I’d recommend picking up a DSLR or mirrorless camera for your trip.
 My personal recommendations are the Nikon D7200 or the Fujifilm X100F for something a little more compact.

 Virtual Private Network

 Whenever you connect to the Internet, whether you’re on public WiFi or with your own device on a private 4G WiFi Router Rental, you need to realize that your personal data could be vulnerable.
 That’s where connecting through a reliable virtual private network (VPN) comes in handy.

 Even though Internet in Hong Kong doesn’t face the same restrictions as mainland China, if you want to safeguard your data against prying eyes, you should be using a rock-solid travel VPN.

 For travellers in Hong Kong (or anywhere else), I’d recommend NordVPN.